stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Vertex Configuration Redux

-As noted above the configuration of the vertex input pipeline stage is currently quite laborious and requires hard-coded of the vertex attribute format.
+As noted above the configuration of the vertex input pipeline stage is currently quite laborious and requires hard-coded the vertex attribute formats.
 However we already have the necessary information represented by the layout of the vertex data, hence we add a new convenience helper to the pipeline stage builder.

 The new method first allocates the next available binding index: